mothmandev/morbiushoi4/README.md

 # morbiushoi4
 morbius hoi4
-extract both files into hoi4 dir
+extract the files into the hoi4 dir and replace files or sub here https://steamcommunity.com/sharedfiles/filedetails/?id=2815438638